-Quality school administrators will help shape the future of education.
+Quality school administrators help shape the future of education.
 Become a leader by enrolling in the Principal Licensure program at UW-River Falls.
 Graduates earn a Master of Science in Education in School Supervision and Instructional Leader.
-You may also elect to earn a Director of Instruction license with one additional class.
+You may also elect to earn a Director of Instruction license.

 Who Should Enroll

 - Educators and current administrators who want to be school principals in private or public schools in Wisconsin

 - School administrators who want to become curriculum directors for their school districts

 - Anyone interested in a leadership role in school administration

 - Earn a master's degree in one year, required for certification as a principal in Wisconsin.